openservicemesh/osm/docs/example/README.md

 kubectl apply -f docs/example/manifests/split-v2/
 ```

-Wait for the changes to propogate and observe the counters increment for bookstore-v2 in your browser windows.
+Wait for the changes to propagate and observe the counters increment for bookstore-v2 in your browser windows.
 Modify the `weight` fields in docs/example/manifests/split-v2/traffic-split-v2.yaml and re-apply changes to experiment.

 ## Inspect Dashboards
 OSM ships with a set of pre-configured Grafana dashboards which can be viewed with the following command: